 Where will the deer management actions take place?

-Through the spring of 2018, the National Park Service plans to conduct deer management actions in the main section of Rock Creek Park from the National Zoo north to the District of Columbia/Maryland boundary between Oregon Avenue, NW and 16th Street, NW to maintain target population levels in the main section of Rock Creek Park.
-The NPS also may extend deer management action to additional areas managed by Rock Creek Park -- such as Melvin Hazen Park, Soapstone Valley Park, Pinehurst Parkway, and other tributary parks, as well as, Glover-Archbold Park, Battery Kemble Park and Fort Totten Park -- to reduce deer populations.
+Through the spring of 2019, the National Park Service plans to conduct deer management actions in the main section of Rock Creek Park from the National Zoo north to the District of Columbia/Maryland boundary between Oregon Avenue, NW and 16th Street, NW to maintain target population levels in the main section of Rock Creek Park.
+The National Park Service also may extend deer management action to additional areas managed by Rock Creek Park — such as Melvin Hazen Park, Soapstone Valley Park, Pinehurst Parkway, and other tributary parks, as well as, Glover-Archbold Park, Battery Kemble Park and Fort Totten Park — to reduce deer populations.

 If the park controls deer, but no other areas around the park do, will this plan work?